Get to the Root of Unhappiness at Work

 One way to try and change your outlook is to ask your supervisor to provide feedback every time you complete a task.
 Request that your supervisor keeps you motivated with different types of tasks, preferably more challenging ones.
 If your boss is unable to do as you ask, it may be time to take some additional steps on your own.

-Attend seminars and career counselling workshops that will help remind you about what motivated you when you were just starting out in this career.
-If none of these suggestions are helping, start to look for another job that piques your interest and challenges you.
+Attend seminars and career counselling workshops that will help remind you of what motivated you when you were just starting out in this career.
+If none of these suggestions is helping, start to look for another job that piques your interest and challenges you.

 If that job eventually makes you feel the same way, it might be time to make a U-turn on your career path to rediscover job satisfaction.
 If you feel it’s too late to embark on a new career, try to identify a job within your current qualifications that offers some fascinating new experiences that may change your mindset.